-Here are the latest salary averages, number of industrial engineers employed, and wage percentiles from the BLS (May 2015):
+Here are the latest salary averages, the number of petroleum engineers employed, and wage percentiles from the BLS (May 2019):

-Nearly all subfields of engineering are expected to experience growth over the next seven years.
-According to the Bureau of Labor Statistics (2016), only three fields of engineering are projected to lose jobs by 2024, which includes aerospace engineering, electronics engineering, and nuclear engineering.
+Nearly all subfields of engineering are expected to experience growth between 2019 and 2029.
+According to the Bureau of Labor Statistics (2019), only two fields of engineering are projected to have no growth or to lose jobs by 2029: agricultural engineering (no jobs added) and nuclear engineering (-13 percent loss).

 Outside of these two subfields, the entire field of engineering is expected to grow at a rate that is essentially equal to the average rate of job growth for all occupations.
 By 2029, this engineering profession is expected to create an abundance of opportunities for aspiring engineers.
 Because of an omnipresent need for a wide variety of engineering expertise, pursuing a career in engineering can provide a rewarding and lucrative future.